ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 [Tails](https://tails.boum.org/), [GPG](https://www.gnupg.org/software/index.html)/[GPA](https://www.gnupg.org/related_software/gpa/index.html), [Tor](https://www.torproject.org/), [OnionShare](https://onionshare.org/)

-*This task **requires a usb stick** and operates through Tor*
+*This task **requires a USB stick** and operates through Tor.*

+It is recommended to use a USB stick, but if you really can't, you can boot Tails with the virtual machine.

-In this task we are taking a look at staying private and anonymous while conducting private business and sharing files.
+In this task, we are taking a look at staying private and anonymous while conducting private business and sharing files.

 <details>
 <summary>What is Tails</summary>